 Each year, hundreds of providers find themselves audited by ZPICs.
-As these overseers scrutinize account books and procedures to find signs of fraud or Medicare abuse, there is little you can do to prevent an audit other than ensure you?re adhering to guidelines at all times.
+As these overseers scrutinize account books and procedures to find signs of fraud or Medicare abuse, there is little you can do to prevent an audit other than ensuring you’re adhering to guidelines at all times.

 If you do find yourself audited, or worse yet, accused of Medicare fraud, most lawyers agree that you should immediately appeal the decision and attempt to fight it.
 The ZPIC audit appeals process follows this five-step procedure for all appeals.